 You may feel mild discomfort after surgery, but it is usually much less compared to open surgery.
 Pain is managed with proper care and medication.

 If you have ongoing back or nerve pain that has not improved with other treatments, you may be a good candidate.
-A consultation at Spinenpain in Plano TX can confirm this.
+A consultation at Spinenpain in Plano, Tyler, Grand Prairie, and Longview can confirm this.

 You can schedule a consultation with Spinenpain to get a proper diagnosis and personalized treatment plan close to your location.